aqarios/qce-qaoa-tutorial/README.md

 To register to Luna, please visit [app.aqarios.com](http://app.aqarios.com).
 Plese complete the steps you are ask and log into the platform.

-You should be able to see the **Luna Api Key** field on the top right.
+You should be able to see the **Luna API Key** field on the top right.
 Copy the key and put it into the `.env` file.
 ```
 echo "LUNA_API_KEY=<THE_API_KEY> > .env"